Antilochus: Death of Patroclus

+Death and afterlife

+The epic cycle of the Aethiopis details Antilochus' death during the Trojan War.
+When Antilochus' father, Nestor, was attacked by Memnon, Antilochus sacrificed himself to save Nestor, thus fulfilling an oracle which had warned to "beware of an Ethiopian".
+The Achaeans retrieved Antilochus' body on the battlefield and lamented him.
+Achilles embraced Antilochus and lamented as well, promising him a glorious funeral and vengeance, in the same way Achilles had honored Patroclus.
+Achilles then killed Memnon to avenge Antilochus' death, and drove the Trojans back to the gates, where Achilles was killed by Paris.
+In later accounts, Antilochus was slain by Hector or by Paris in the temple of the Thymbraean Apollo, together with Achilles.

+Nestor deeply grieved the death of Antilochus after the war.
+Peisistratus also mourned Antilochus, even though the brothers had never met.

-When his father Nestor was attacked by Memnon, Antilochus sacrificed himself to save him, thus fulfilling an oracle which had warned to "beware of an Ethiopian."
-Antilochus' death was avenged by Achilles, who drove the Trojans back to the gates, where he is killed by Paris.
-In later accounts, he was slain by Hector or by Paris in the temple of the Thymbraean Apollo together with Achilles His ashes, along with those of Achilles and Patroclus, were enshrined in a mound on the promontory of Sigeion, where the inhabitants of Ilium offered sacrifice to the dead heroes.
-In the Odyssey, the three friends are represented as united in the underworld and walking together in the Asphodel Meadows.
-According to Pausanias, they dwell together on the island of Leuke.
+Antilochus' ashes, along with those of Achilles and Patroclus, were enshrined in a mound on the promontory of Sigeion, where the inhabitants of Ilion offered sacrifice to the dead heroes.
+The ashes of Achilles and Patroclus were mixed together in one urn, with Antilochus's ashes kept separately but nearby in the mound.
+Antilochus is described as the companion Achilles honoured most after Patroclus.
+In the Odyssey, the three are represented as always united in the underworld and walking together in the Asphodel Meadows.
+However, according to Pausanias, they dwell together on the island of Leuke.

+Legacy

 Among the Trojans he killed were Melanippus, Ablerus, Atymnius, Phalces, Echepolos, and Thoon, although Hyginus records that he only killed two Trojans.
-At the funeral games of Patroclus, Antilochus finished second in the chariot race and third in the foot race.

 Antilochus left behind in Messenia a son Paeon, whose descendants were among the Neleidae expelled from Messenia, by the descendants of Heracles.